AaronLearnsCode94/Group-D-Project-1/README.md

 Key data:

-Use day-by – day/week-by-week data for most popular Australian resources Project purpose:
+Use day-by–day/week-by-week data for most popular Australian resources

+Project purpose:

 1) Explore historical performance of the resources

-2)  Explore heir historical relationship and how it changed recently – do correlation matrix
+2) Explore their historical relationship and how it changed though time – do correlation matrix

-3) Regress/Correlate them on ASX 200/other AU indices to find out which commodities affect ASX the most – try different day lags
+3) Regress/Correlate them on ASX 200/other AU indices to find out which commodities affect ASX the most (can try different day lags)

 Key commodities:

-Steel, Iron Ore, Metallurgucal Coal, Thermal Coal, Gas, Oil, Uranim, Gold, Aluminium, Copper, Nickel, Znc, Lithium
+Steel, Iron Ore, Metallurgical Coal, Thermal Coal, Gas, Oil, Uranim, Gold, Aluminium, Copper, Nickel, Zinc, Lithium